jeremysrand/Apple2GSBuildPipeline/README.md

    5. Your project is now ready for you.
 If you select Product->Build, it will build.
 To see the resulting executable, right click on the Makefile file in the left pane and select "Show in Finder".
 You should see the executable in the Finder window that just opened.
    6. If you click the button on the upper left which looks like a play button or hit Command-R, your project will be built and run.
 If you have a shell target, your build will execute in Xcode itself.
 For desktop applications, CDAs, NDAs and CDEVs, your emulator will be launched with your executable on the boot disk.
    7. Review the Makefile and set any options you want.
 The file has lots of comments to help you understand the configuration options.
    8. Change main.c (or main.s if you created an assembly project) and write more code in new C or assembly files until you have the program you always wanted to build.
 To add new files, select File->New->File.
-In the dialog, you will see an Apple //gs option in the OS X section.
-Select that and in there, you will see options to create a new C file or a new Assembly File.
+In the dialog, you will see an Apple //gs option in the macOS section.
+Select that and in there, you will see options to create a new "C File", new "Assembly File" or new "Resource File".
 Select the one you want to add the file to your project.
 Put the new file in the same directory as Makefile.
 You can add assembly files in a C project or add C files in an assembly project.
 The only difference between them is the type of the default source file in the project template.

 UNIX Installation:
 ------------------